garrandall/popular-music-data/tracks/elevate-my-mind-stereo-mc-s.md

 Always keeping you on the wire
 Takin you higher - call me a liar
 But you won't cause you're feeling inspired
-Work we're going to , jerk you're all thru
+Work we're going to, jerk you're all thru
 Theres no way you'll stop my breakthru
-Two ways to do it , get in or get out
+Two ways to do it, get in or get out
 Elevate yourself don't hang about
 So wherever lies you'r latitude
 Wherever you are we're gaining altitude